-But here’s the thing, between his organizational efforts, business-man approach and diligent work ethic, and RVshare’s easy-to-use platform, the income generated through this business is worth the work.
+But here’s the thing, between his organizational efforts, business-man approach, and diligent work ethic, and RVshare’s easy-to-use platform, the income generated through this business is worth the work.
 Cornelius generates enough income that he “never dips into” his bank accounts from his full-time job.

 Cornelius started out renting his RV through a mom-and-pop when he lived in North Carolina, after he and his wife took a trip in it.
 However, not only was the shop charging him a ridiculous commission, he was also being charged other fees.
-When Cornelius moved to Texas, he found RVshare, and from there, his business took off at nearly lightspeed.
-So much that when he wanted to purchase a second RV to rent out, he wanted to ensure the same business model would be as lucrative for the next vehicle as it was for the first.
+When Cornelius moved to Texas, he found RVshare, and from there, his business took off at lightspeed.
+When he wanted to purchase a second RV to rent out, he wanted to ensure the same business model would be as lucrative for the next vehicle as it was for the first.
 So he found the exact RV he wanted to purchase and listed it on RVshare first.
 It immediately booked enough business to pay for itself and then some for years.

 Below, you’ll get a look at the evolution of Cornelius’ lucrative, busy business and read his sage guidance on how best to keep your rentals running smoothly.
 He acknowledges that bumps will come along the way, like with any business, but offers the best ways to handle them and recruit new and regular customers.